 Some subject areas may be further developed into topics shown as -01, -02 etc and further referenced into Parts A, B etc.

-Example: Scottish Health Technical Memorandum 06-02 Part A will represent: Electrical safety guidance for low voltage systems and operational policies from previous documents and explores risk management issues.
+Example: Scottish Health Technical Memorandum 06-02 Part A will represent: Electrical safety guidance for low voltage systems

 In a similar way Scottish Health Technical Memorandum 07-02 will simply represent: Environment and Sustainability - EnCO2de.